Iran to present plan for Gulf security at U.N. General Assembly this week

 He did not provide further details.

-Rouhani said the presence of foreign forces in the region will create insecurity for oil and shipping.
+Rouhani said the presence of foreign forces in the region would create insecurity for oil and shipping.

-Saudi Arabia has called the strikes on Abqaiq and Khurais facilities as a test of global will to preserve international order, and will look to form a united front at the United Nations General Assembly.
+Saudi Arabia has described the strikes on the Abqaiq and Khurais facilities as a test of whether there is global will to preserve international order, and will seek to form a united front at the United Nations General Assembly.

-Long-range missiles, speed boats and warships were shown in video footage on state TV as part of the ceremonies commemorating the anniversary of the war with Iraq.
+Long-range missiles, speedboats and warships were shown in video footage on state TV as part of the ceremonies.

+A domestically built long-range, surface-to-air missile air defense system, the Bavar-373, which Iranian media have described as a competitor to the Russian S-300 missile system, was also on display, according to the semi-official Fars news agency.

+Last year, gunmen attacked a military parade commemorating the anniversary in the city of Ahvaz, killing 25, about half of whom were members of the elite Revolutionary Guards.